Everyone Deserves Access to Healthy Food

-The good news is Second Harvest Food Bank is poised to tackle the hunger problem in Silicon Valley.
+The good news is Second Harvest is poised to tackle the hunger problem in Silicon Valley.
 We’re enhancing our operations while exploring new and innovative ways to connect more people to food.
 We’re growing the number of school pantries and distribution sites, and creating new partnerships, so people can access free healthy food right in their neighborhoods.
 We believe everyone should be able to get the nutritious food they need to thrive.

 You can create real change for families who need a little help putting food on the table.
 Find out how.